Ejike94/arduino-wheels-mobileappcontrolled/README.md

 The arrows when pressed changes colour following the tap event in order to give the feeling that the arrow is being pressed.

+!Can't retrive the Arduino code at the moment!

 I hope this code will serve you well :)